ctrl-alt-del/devenv/README.md

 ### Java on Fedora
 To install Oracle Java for Ubuntu, follow the same process for [Ubuntu](#java-on-ubuntu).

-Similarily, if you want to install OpenJDK on Fedora, you can do so by running:
+Similarly, if you want to install OpenJDK on Fedora, you can do so by running:
 ```sh
 sudo yum install java-1.7.0-openjdk-devel
 ```